maxutility2011/ezLiveStreaming/README.md

 ![screenshot](doc/diagrams/demo_ui.png)

 The demo UI provides a list of job request templates.
 Please choose one and the full job request will be shown in the editor section.
-Currently, 3 templates are provided,
+Currently, 4 templates are provided,
 - hls live with clear-key drm
 - hls live without drm
 - hls live with av1 codec
+- hls live with real-time object detection

 After the job request is loaded in the editor, put your S3 bucket name in *S3_output.Bucket* of the live job request, then click the "create" button.
 This will send a create_job request to the api_server to create a new live channel.
 The server response will be shown on the bottom-left corner of the UI which includes the details of the new job.
 Among other things, you will see a job ID, e.g., "4f115985-f9be-4fea-9d0c-0421115715a1".
 The bottom-right corner will show the essential information needed to set up the live RTMP input feed and to play the live HLS/DASH stream after the live RTMP input is up.